 After reviewing the information below, be sure to make an appointment with the Office of Global Engagement to find out how to put your application in the best position for scholarship success.

-- Purdue Veterinary Medicine scholarships will be available for 2021/2022 for students traveling internationally for study abroad experiences.
-Scholarships will be awarded from $100 - $500 for those veterinary nursing students that are eligible for the Purdue Moves scholarship and $500 - $1500 for DVM students seeking international experiences.
+- Purdue Veterinary Medicine scholarships will be available for 2022/2023 for students traveling internationally for study abroad experiences.
+Scholarships will be awarded from $100 - $500 for those veterinary nursing students that are eligible for the Purdue Moves scholarship and $500 - $1500 for DVM students.
 Award recipients will be chosen by a faculty committee.
-Awards will be made to first and second year DVM students and Veterinary Technology students for summer international experiences and to third year students for senior year international externships.
-Recipients will be chosen based on how the proposed international experience will advance the educational, career, and cultural objectives of the student, their enrollment in VM 80900, IVSA Workshop Participation, previous funds awarded from IP Office, and previous international experience.
-Students applying for scholarships are strongly encouraged to enroll in VM 80900 (International Veterinary Medicine).
-Registration in a VN/VM course number is required for eligibility for this scholarship, experiences must be approved through the Office of Global Engagement.
+Awards will be made to first and second year DVM students and Veterinary Nursing students for summer international experiences and to third year students for senior year international externships.
+Recipients will be chosen based on how the proposed international experience will advance the educational, career, and cultural objectives of the student, enrollment in the Global Veterinary Certificate Program, IVSA Workshop Participation, previous funds awarded from IP Office, and previous international experience.
 Students going abroad will be required to either attend Pre-Departure Orientation before they depart or alternatively view the lecture on-line.
-The deadline for the PVM International Scholarships Application is April 1, 2021 at midnight.
-Recipients will be announced by April 20, 2021.
+The deadline for the PVM International Scholarships Application is January 21, 2022 at midnight.
+Recipients will be announced by February 11, 2022.

 - The Indiana Veterinary Medical Association (IVMA) and Indiana Animal Health Foundation (IAHF) have established a scholarship fund for students at Purdue University.
 The IVMA will award 5 - $1000 scholarships and the IAHF will award 2 - $1000 scholarships.
 The deadline for this scholarship is typically in October; see website for updates.